Also known as: Fracture of the nose, Broken nose, Nasal fracture, Nasal bone fracture or Nasal septal fracture

 - Breathe through your mouth and lean forward in a sitting position to keep blood from going down the back of your throat.

 - Apply cold compresses to your nose to reduce swelling.
 If possible, hold the compress so that there isn't too much pressure on the nose.

-- To help relieve pain, acetaminophen (Tylenol) is recommended.
+- To help relieve pain, try acetaminophen (Tylenol).